The upstairs/downstairs world of Downton Abbey: how true to life is it?

 How much of Downton Abbey is inspired by real history?
-The hit TV series – which first aired between 2010 and 2015, followed by a 2019 feature film – explores the fates of the aristocratic Crawley family and their staff in the early 20th century.
+The hit TV series – which first aired between 2010 and 2015, followed by feature films in 2019 and 2022 – explores the fates of the aristocratic Crawley family and their staff in the early 20th century.
 Set in the fictional Yorkshire country estate of Downton Abbey, the drama explores the lives and loves of the main characters through tragedy, world war and social upheavals.
 Dr Carolyn Harris takes a closer look at the relationships and history portrayed on screen…

 Downton Abbey emphasises the interdependent relationship between the Crawley family and their servants, and the close bonds that bridge the social class divide.
 The series implies that the close proximity between people of different social backgrounds in a traditional country estate created opportunities to exchange confidences, develop friendships and perhaps even pursue romances that transcended the social hierarchy of the times.

 But the recollections of people who worked in domestic service from the Edwardian era to the Second World War suggest that employers of the time rarely took such a close interest in the daily lives and opinions of their servants.
 While friendships were possible and marriages across the social class divide occasionally took place, former domestic servants often recalled being treated as though they were household furnishings, expected to remain unobtrusive and keep their opinions to themselves.

 Are the Crawleys of Downton Abbey a real family?